Molly77ct/Computer-vision_tracking-project-inferences/README.md

 - Deep OC-SORT

 The final implementation was capable of running multi-object tracking inference successfully on modern GPU hardware under Ubuntu 24.04.
 , using yolov8 model.
-Weight can be find here: https://drive.google.com/file/d/1hnmL09jbtm48KJHf3GMLFUh1jiTVfbsD/view?usp=sharing
+Weights can be find here: https://drive.google.com/file/d/1hnmL09jbtm48KJHf3GMLFUh1jiTVfbsD/view?usp=sharing

 In addition to the successful inference setup, the project also achieved: